Samsung promotes son and heir closer to top job

 Critics say he lacks his father's charisma, business insight and entrepreneurship and that he faces tough challenges, not least a patent battle with Apple that is being fought out in courts across the globe.

-Lee has a degree in East Asian history from Seoul National University, an MBA from Keio University in Japan and also attended the doctoral program at Harvard Business School.
-He has two children and went through one of Korea's highest profile divorce cases. ($1 = 1083.4500 Korean won)
+Lee has a degree in East Asian history from Seoul National University, an MBA from Keio University in Japan and also attended the doctoral programme at Harvard Business School.
+He has two children and went through one of Korea's highest profile divorce cases.

 (Additional reporting by Somang Yang and Hyunjoo Jin; Editing by David Chance)